Looking for inspiration from an industry expert? A trailblazer? A leader making waves in their industry?

 3 – Click below to UNLOCK and a member of the Apprentice Nation team will be in touch to arrange your session.
 Keep an eye on your emails!
 Can’t see the sign up button?
 Make sure you’re logged in.

 Need to top up on credits?
-Head to the Training Hub to watch at least TWO sessions.
+Head to the Skills Hub to watch at least TWO sessions.
 Remember to fill out the Reactionnaires at the end of each session to get your credits!

 Industry: Start-ups | Not-for-profit | Design